2022 Employee Handbook

 Due to our antiquated sewer system and to be more environmentally responsible, please keep showers short and conserve water as much as possible.

 Do not place any articles, bedding, etc. near heaters as this is a serious fire risk.

-No pets for company members housed in dormitories with shared bedrooms and bathrooms.
+No pets for company members may be housed in dormitories with shared bedrooms and bathrooms without permission.

 Report problems and maintenance issues immediately on the maintenance log located on the bulletin boards in the dining hall.